joshi248/VortexVision/README.md

 Clone the repository in your computer.[ You can also download the zip file]

-    gh repo clone joshi248/SkyWatch now you would need to install dependencies. to do that run,
+    gh repo clone joshi248/VortexVision now you would need to install dependencies. to do that run, `npm install` in your teminal.

-    npm install
 You can now run the server using `node index.js` in your terminal
 > Default link -> `localhost:3000` in your browser